hallpaz/nov23google/talk.md

 ----
 # Representational Networks

-> You put it in a teapot, it becomes the teapot
+> You put water into a cup, it becomes the cup
 – Bruce Lee

 ![bg right:40% height:80%](img/bruce_lee.jpg)